-8. DEFENDANT's position was a non-exempt position and was in fact classified as non-exempt by the DEFENDANT.
-PLAINTIFF and the other CALIFORNIA CLASS Members employed by DEFENDANT performed manual tasks but were not paid the overtime wages to which they were entitled because of DEFENDANT's systematic policies and practices of failing to correctly record all time worked, including overtime worked.
-DEFENDANT failed to correctly pay overtime wages to PLAINTIFF and the other CALIFORNIA CLASS Members in
+8. PLAINTIFF'S Security Guard position was a non-exempt position and was in fact classified as non-exempt by the DEFENDANT.
+PLAINTIFF and the other CALIFORNIA CLASS Members employed by DEFENDANT performed manual tasks but were not paid the overtime wages to which they were entitled because of DEFENDANT'S systematic policies and practices of failing to correctly record all time worked, including overtime worked.
+DEFENDANT failed to correctly pay overtime wages to PLAINTIFF and the other CALIFORNIA CLASS Members in accordance with California law, and thereby systematically underpaid overtime compensation to PLAINTIFF and the other CALIFORNIA CLASS Members for their documented time worked, including overtime worked.
+As a result,